walmartlabs/generator-thorax/README.md

 ## From Zero to Todos

-If you haven't yet already make sure the generator is installed.
+If you haven't yet already, make sure the generator is installed:

     npm install -g yo generator-thorax

-Notice that both [npm](http://npmjs.org) and [bower](http://bower.io/) pulled down their dependencies.
  Now create your app, (later you'll replace 'todo-list' with your own project name)...

     yo thorax todo-list
     [?]
 Would you like to generate the app in a new directory?
 Yes